Role of Quality Control in Ensuring Accurate Lab Results

 What is quality control results?

 Quality control is a process to ensure that standards of excellence are met by measuring how well a measurement system can consistently reproduce the same outcome each time it’s used in various conditions.
-The results from this assess performance and maintain quality accordingly.
+By assessing performance, quality control helps maintain and enhance the overall quality of processes, products, or services.

 What is the difference between quality assurance and quality control in laboratories?